PStreams

 Status

-PStreams is now at beta stage, with working ipstream and opstream classes for ISO C++-compliant compilers, providing a convenient C++ alternative to popen() and much more...
+PStreams is still evolving but is stable and functional, defining ipstream and opstream classes for ISO C++ compilers, providing a convenient C++ alternative to popen() and more.

 Documentation